botify-labs/simpleflow/docs/src/features/command_line.md

 be set via the `SWF_DOMAIN` environment variable.
 In case both are supplied, the command-line value takes precedence over the environment variable.

-Note that some simpleflow commands expect the domain to be passed as a positionnal argument.
+Note that some simpleflow commands expect the domain to be passed as a positional argument.
 In that case the environment variable has no effect for now.

 The number of retries for accessing SWF can be controlled via `SWF_CONNECTION_RETRIES`